 Now, we assume that both (\ref{eqn:structure-allgebra}) and (\ref{eqn:structure-allgebra-der}) hold for some $l=l_0$ and intend to prove them for $l=l_0+1$.
 Let us start from (\ref{eqn:structure-allgebra-der}).
 Differentiating (\ref{eqn:structure-allgebra}) $r$ times with $l=l_0$ with respect to $y$ we get

-Here the second term in the left hand side is a rational function of derivatives of $\omega(y)$ of lower orders.
-In the right hand side the first term is known, while the rest are proportional to positive powers of $\epsilon/A$, so we can substitute them up to $O\left(\left(\frac{\epsilon}{A}\right)^{l_0}\right)$ without loosing anything.
-Thus we can use (\ref{eqn:structure-allgebra-der}) with $l=l_0$, which we have assumed to hold.
-Therefore, the right hand sides can be presented as a polynomial of $\epsilon/A$ with the coefficients being the rational functions of $\omega(y)$ and $y$.
-Now, if $r=1$, there are no lower order derivatives in the left hand side, so we just get desired expression for $\omega'(y)$ in the form (\ref{eqn:structure-allgebra-der}) (with $l=l_0+1$) by dividing both hand sides of (\ref{eqn:omega-rec}) by $1-\frac{1}{\omega(y)^2}$.
-It is easy to see that the case of higher $r$ follows by induction in $r$.
+Here the second term in the left-hand side is a rational function of derivatives of $\omega(y)$ of lower orders.
+In the right-hand side the first term is known, while the rest are proportional to positive powers of $\epsilon/A$, so we can substitute them up to $O\left(\left(\frac{\epsilon}{A}\right)^{l_0}\right)$ without losing anything.
+Thus, we can use (\ref{eqn:structure-allgebra-der}) with $l=l_0$, which we have assumed to hold.
+Therefore, the right-hand sides can be represented as a polynomial of $\epsilon/A$ with the coefficients being the rational functions of $\omega(y)$ and $y$.
+Now, if $r=1$, there are no lower order derivatives in the left-hand side, so we just get desired expression for $\omega'(y)$ in the form (\ref{eqn:structure-allgebra-der}) (with $l=l_0+1$) by dividing both sides of (\ref{eqn:omega-rec}) by $1-\frac{1}{\omega(y)^2}$.
+It is easy to see that the case of higher $r$ follows by induction on $r$.

 Finally, we are ready to show that (\ref{eqn:structure-allgebra}) holds for $l=l_0+1$.
 For that we write